 The RRDN supports the delivery of high-quality research that enables the best care for the population.

-It will support clinical trials and other health and social care research studies, and public health studies that require the recruitment of individuals in an NHS setting, including acute, ambulance, mental health, community or primary care.
+It supports clinical trials and other health, social care and public health research studies that require the recruitment of individuals in an NHS setting - including acute, ambulance, mental health, community or primary care - as well as in the social care sector.